What is it?

 Treatments is usually aimed at clearing existing acne and to tackle the source of acne.
 There isn't a cure for acne, but careful management of skin health can keep it under control.
 It is also very useful to look at lifestyle factors that exacerbate acne e.g. sleeping in make up.

 Treatments often include topical retinoids, topical antibiotics or oral isotretinoin.
-The antibiotics treat infections that come from severe from pus filled acne and vitamin based oral isotretinoin help reduce oil production.
+The antibiotics treat infections that come from severe pus filled acne and vitamin based oral isotretinoin help reduce oil production.

 In clinic treatments such as chemical skin peels, laser and LED light treatments are also beneficial.